GHAUTHAM2509/QualityWeek_DeepfakeDetection/README.md

 if you would like to test the pre-trained models provided or train your on model and test it out you can do so on colab
 - ** https://colab.research.google.com/drive/1T1kYnPkDfwJA5l9C52WdqnLzW1wj64IG?usp=sharing

+## Local Model Hosting
+If you would like to host your model locally it can be done using a http server.

 ## Credits & Acknowledgments

 This project includes code and concepts from various sources.
 Below are the references to the original implementations: